seng438-winter-2022/seng438-a5-Sun2129/Assignment5-ReportTemplate.md

 ![Half MTTFMin](https://github.com/seng438-winter-2022/seng438-a5-Sun2129/blob/main/Graph%20Pictures/Half%20MTTFMin%20Graph.png)

 Advantages of Reliability Demonstration Chart:
 An advantage of using reliability demonstration chart is that RDC analysis is a time and cost efficient method of analyzing the reliability of a system.
 Additionally, RDC is an easier way of determining the reliability of a system under test.
-Tools can be used to
+Tools can be used to greatly ease this process and make finding the reliability of a system easy.

 Disadvantages of Reliability Demonstration Chart:
 For Disadvantages, RDC does not provide a quantitative number for the reliability of the system under test.
-Likewise,a Lot of experimentation and guess work to determine the value of confidence and MTTF, which becomes very tedious.
+Likewise, a Lot of experimentation and guess work is needed to determine the value of confidence and MTTF, which becomes very tedious.

 #